ratsakatika/camera-traps/README.md

 ## 🛠️ Setup

 <i>Beta warning: this alert system is still in development and may result in unexpected behaviour.
-Also note that third-party functionality (e.g. email 'app passwords') may change at any time, resulting in the system not working.
-As more testing is done, future updates will aim to make the system more robust.</i>
+Also note that third-party functionality (e.g. Gmail 'app passwords', the Telegram API) may change at any time, resulting in the system not working.</i>

 ### 🚀 Quick Start